Close

 • To broaden your educational experience by studying Media Studies along with Arts subjects (such as languages, business, social sciences, computer science).

-You’ll engage in TV production, interactive storytelling and the study of media theories.
-You’ll also be able to choose specialist topics such as TV studio production, mobile
+You will engage in TV production, interactive storytelling and the study of media theories.
+You’ll also be able to choose specialist topics such as TV studio production, mobile journalism, scriptwriting, advertising, media and gender and media and politics among others.

-You’ll get to choose what capstone project you do: short film production or digital team project.
+You will get to choose what capstone project you do: short film production or digital team project.
 You’ll also develop your employability by engaging in professional development modules that help you prepare for the working world.
 And you can take a number of specialist modules like live radio, global cinema, media law, podcasting and authorship in film and TV among others

 • 30 credits of Media Studies theory and practice modules